animeshsrivastava24/3D-SCANNER-IITB/README.md

        Designing Remoulding Shoes
        Obtaining models of deformed body parts for further research and analysis

-# CONTRIBUTING
-      Students, Developers and people working in the field of Computer Vision are encouraged to contribute to the repository.
-But they need to maintain the necessary APIs and code manerism for contributing to the code.
-      It is always a better practice to contact the developers by mail prior to contributing.
-      Comments and associated documentation must be acutely maintained in case of any contribution.
-      The developers possess the sole right to reject any kind of contribution to the repository without prior information to the contributor.
-      Plagiarism is solely discouraged.
-The contributor needs to provide credits and cite the appropriate references.

 # CREDITS
     The developers credit their entire project to their mentor Mr. Akshay Chipkar and their program head Prof D. B. Phatak.